 All business companies registered in the BVI should keep accounting records in such form and volume that may reflect the company’s activity and truthfully show financial status of the company.

 BVI Business Company’s Act provides minimum obligations for submission of any statements and returns.
-Business companies registered in the BVI are not obliged to prepare and file financial statements, annual reports and other types of returns.
+Commercial companies registered in the BVI are not required to file financial statements, annual reports or other types of reports with the BVI government authorities.
 The exemption is made for private, professional and public funds and other licensed structures.

 Under the law the companies are obliged to keep accounting records and attesting documents for 5 years starting from the date of relevant transaction.
 All documents supporting company’s activity should be kept at the office of the company’s registered agent or at any other place (on the territory of the BVI or outside it) determined by the directors of the company.